Tampering with the Image

 However, we can think again of Dufrenne's differentiation, and see how in these instances the writer and filmmaker are confusing the art work with the aesthetic object: they are perhaps overly concerned with the aesthetic object as received rather than the art work made.
 If Alan J. Pakula makes Klute and then accepts it will be panned and scanned on the small screen then that is a compromise made to maximize the audience.
 But it is a compromise that leaves the original art work intact, and only becomes a perceptual problem for the viewer, not an aesthetic issue for the artist.
 If Kundera is correct in saying that "every author of some value transgresses against "good style", and in that transgression lies the originality (and hence the raison d'etre) of his art", then surely the same applies to filmmakers of any importance.

-Of course intentionalities and contingencies in many instances are not easy to separate ? as we can see in classic Hollywood cinema, for example, where the filmmakers were working under both commercial and moral constraints.
-But Dufrenne’s distinction between the art work and the aesthetic object helps us to understand the difference between the two and the dangers residing in the latter having too much impact on the former.
-Godard’s film could have been ruinously compromised by any fidelity to the safe action area, and is ruined by pan and scan.
+Clearly, intentionalities and contingencies in many instances are not easy to separate: as we can see in classic Hollywood cinema, for example, where the filmmakers were working under both commercial and moral constraints.
+But Dufrenne's distinction between the art work and the aesthetic object helps us to understand the difference between the two and the dangers residing in the latter having too much impact on the former.
+Godard's film could have been ruinously compromised by any fidelity to the safe action area, and is ruined by pan and scan.

 But most examples of colorization are seen as going against authorial intentions, and are subsequently viewed with dismay.
 Thus when Tashiro makes a passing mention of the process in his article, saying, "colorizing, for example, while damned as an obvious distortion of the film, can also be defended as improving the original", it is a provocative claim.
 Yet at the very least we can say it is a blatant 'improvement', as opposed to a surreptitious change.
 When Tashiro talks of the alterations made to the image in Joseph Losey's Don Giovanni, many might assume that the colours evident in the video are Losey's.
 But as Tashiro says "vividness of colour and detail are lost, and the image looks as if's been washed with a dirty towel." ('Videobility: What Happens When You Wait for It on Video.')
 This is because "the operator decides to make an overall adjustment in contrast to bring all the brightness ranges into midrange, thus making the image more "acceptable" to video.
 As a result, the alternating light and shadow are readable as a pattern."
 Where cinema has far greater resolution that will allow for vivid colour in both foreground and background, and throughout the image, video has to compensate for this lack, by creating a much duller palette.